userlerueda/LTRCLD-1451/LAB_GUIDE.md

 * For this lab, we used Packstack installer on CentOS7.4.
 This is a multi-node installation, with one Controller and 6 Compute nodes.
 One biggest problem we encountered was copy-time-out.

 ## Join the Discussion at Cisco Spark
-A spark room has been created and will be kept for X days after the session.
+A spark room has been created and will be kept for about a week after the session.
 Please share any questions, comments or feedback.
 * Go to [spark](http://cs.co/ciscolivebot#LTRCLD-1451) and add your email address
 * Select Spark installed/not-installed based on whether your device (phone/laptop) has Spark or not.